prayanshu-sharma/AdventureWorks_Azure-End-To-End-Data-Engineering-Project/README.md

 # Azure-End-To-End-Data-Engineering-Project

-Skill Used In this project-  Azure Data Factory, Azure Databricks,Pyspark, Azure Synapse Analytics and Power-BI Tool
+Skill Used In this project-  Azure Data Factory, Azure Databricks,Azure Data Lake Storage Gen2, Pyspark, Azure Synapse Analytics and Power-BI Tool

 1-How to design and implement a robust data pipeline using Azure Data Factory.